maaolawuyi/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-The script display current directory contents, including hidden files (starting with .).
-Use the long format with user and group IDs disl numerically.
+The script create a directory